Drayan/VoidArchitect/PLANNING.md

 - Implementing a proper game loop, input handling, and state management within the client.
 - Developing the core rendering pipeline in Vulkan.
 - Designing and implementing the actual 4X game mechanics.

+## 10. Ideas
+- Science system based on "idea" generation in the population, some ideas lead to breakthrough but most doesn't (prehistorical stage).
+Later on, organized research could be conducted to develop targeted idea (a new propulsion system, etc) based on the current knowledge.
+- Cultural system
+- Religion system / Beliefs
+- Diplomatic system (external politic)
+- Political system (rich internal "life" of the empire)
+- Game event system (like in stellaris, crusader kings, etc)
+- Military system with "operations", the player should be able to lead, and commanders would execute the plan.
+At any time, the player could "take command" and give direct orders.
+This system should allow for large scale operation (like system/planetary invasion).